Actions determine what happens when a visitor interacts with a Getsitecontrol widget on your website.

 Save the data from the form and close it

-Open the link and close the widget
+Open a link and close the widget

 Show another widget and close the first one

-Once you finish adding actions, don’t forget to save the changes using the
+Once you finish setting up actions, don’t forget to save the changes using the

 That’s it!
-Now you know how to use actions to create a better experience for your site visitors.
+Now you know how to effectively use actions to create a better experience for your site visitors.